Some of Montréal’s best hot chocolate

 La Cave à Manger

 La Cave à Manger’s circular croissant may have gone viral on social media but their matcha hot chocolate is just as enticing.
 It’s made by mixing their white chocolate ganache infused with Camelia Sinensis matcha with oat milk.
 The drink is then topped with a homemade marshmallow made with the same matcha that’s toasted directly in the cup.
-The pumpkin spice hot chocolate is also a hit.
-It’s made with pumpkin chai ganache and topped with a homemade cinnamon marshmallow and graham cracker crumbles.
+The brightly coloured ube (purple sweet yam) hot chocolate is also a hit and made with white chocolate ganache, coconut milk, and ube and topped with a toasted, homemade ube marshmallow.

 Website